JustMaier/webrtc-link/issues.md

 ## Google Chrome

+- Google Chrome version 69 added support for the RTCRtpTransceiver API.
+It can be enabled by passing `{ sdpSemantics: 'unified-plan' }` to the RTCPeerConnection constructor.
+- However Chrome continually crashes whenever peerConnection.addTransceiver is used.
-- Chrome does not support the RTCRtpTransceiver API.
-As a result the options for createOffer must always be specified in order to accept incoming audio and video.
+- As a result the options for createOffer must always be specified in order to accept incoming audio and video.

 ```js
 const offerOptions = {